hub-mm/odin-recipes/README.md

-The current project I am working on is the last in the HTML section of the Odin Project.
+The current project I am working on is building a basic HTML website, showcasing Spaghetti recipes.
 <p>This requires setting up a basic HTML website structure.</p>
 TBContinued